Energy Efficiency Maximization for Discrete Activation based NOMA-assisted Pinching-Antenna Systems: Abstract

 \section{Abstract}

-Pinching-antenna systems (PASS) have recently attracted significant attention as a promising architecture for flexible and reconfigurable wireless communications.
-Despite notable advancements, research on energy efficiency (EE) maximization for PASS is limited as existing studies mainly focus on transmit power minimization or utilizing a simple power consumption model.
-This paper evaluates the impact of pinching antenna (PA) activation power on EE maximization in a downlink NOMA-assisted PASS by jointly optimizing PA activation and user power allocation under quality-of-service and transmit power constraints.
-To tackle the resulting mixed-integer nonlinear programming problem, we develop a two-layer iterative algorithm, where the outer layer performs matching-based PA selection and the inner layer computes a closed-form optimal power allocation solution.
-Numerical results demonstrate that the proposed solution achieves substantial EE gains over conventional fixed antennas systems and the considered benchmark schemes, approaches the exhaustive-search upper bound with significantly reduced complexity, while exhibiting fast convergence.
-It also demonstrates the significance of accounting for PA activation power in EE maximization problem.
+Pinching-antenna systems is a promising architecture for flexible wireless communications, but energy efficiency (EE) maximization remains largely unexplored, as limited existing studies mainly focus on transmit power minimization.
+This paper investigates EE maximization in a downlink non-orthogonal multiple access (NOMA)-assisted PASS by explicitly modeling the pinching antenna (PA) activation power and jointly optimizing discrete PA activation and power allocation under both quality-of-service and transmit power constraints.
+To tackle the resulting mixed-integer nonlinear programming problem, a two-layer iterative algorithm is proposed with an EE-oriented matching-based PA activation and a low-complexity Dinkelbach-based power allocation with closed-form updates.
+Numerical results demonstrate that the proposed solution achieves substantial EE gains over the considered benchmark schemes, while exhibiting fast convergence.
+The impact of activation power has been analyzed and the significance of accounting it in EE maximization problem is also demonstrated.